WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/README.md

     **Default**: `600000`
     **Description**: The timeout in milliseconds after which to delete corrupted RabbitMQ shovels.
 A corrupted shovel is defined as a shovel that is returned by /api/parameters/shovel but is NOT returned by /api/shovels/.
-The timeout begins from the time this application first observed the corrupted shovel, which will depend on how often the check runs (the `CAF_WMP_CORRUPTED_SHOVEL_CHECK_INTERVAL_MILLISECONDS` environment variable).
+The timeout begins from the time this application first observed the corrupted shovel, which will depend on how often the check runs, which is configured by the
+   `CAF_WMP_CORRUPTED_SHOVEL_CHECK_INTERVAL_MILLISECONDS` environment variable.

 * `CAF_WMP_CORRUPTED_SHOVEL_CHECK_INTERVAL_MILLISECONDS`
     **Default**: `120000`